rodriggj/aws-devops-pro/config_mgmt/cloudformation/readme.md

 > NOTE: You have 4 choices to select a template.
 1. Use a `Design Template` 2.
 Select a `Sample Template` 3.
 Upload a Template to AWS S3, 4.
 Specify an AWS S3 URL.

-6. At the next from, enter `Stack Name`.
+6. At the next form, enter `Stack Name`.
 For this example enter `my-first-cf-template`.
 Select `Next`.
-7. At the next from you can enter a series of configuration items to include:
+7. At the next form, you can enter a series of configuration items to include:
     + __Tags__
     + __Permissions__ (implemented by IAM Policies - we do not need to do anything b/c we are already admin)
     + __Rollback Triggers__